Layout Operating Sessions – Wednesday Evening April 22nd, 2026

 Art Lort – HO/HOn3 – D&RGW Gunnison Division

+As featured in the February 2026 Railroad Model Craftsman.
 The standard gauge portion of the railroad runs between a hidden east staging yard representing Pueblo Colorado and a west staging yard representing Minturn.
 Leaving Pueblo, the visible portion of the standard gauge curves through a segment of the Arkansas valley and passes through Howard, an agricultural town with several industries switched by local freights.
 Continuing west, the standard gauge mainline enters Salida, a large dual gauge division yard.
 Leaving Salida, the standard gauge curves out of sight to west staging at Minturn.
-The narrow gauge curves across the Arkansas River and begins the climb up the east side of Marshall Pass.
+The narrow-gauge curves across the Arkansas River and begins the climb up the east side of Marshall Pass.
 Enroute the line passes Mears Junction where a branch to Alamosa leaves the mainline.
 Between Salida and Gunnison there are four stations with a passing track and various small industries.
 From Gunnison, the narrow gauge curves through the Black Canyon, Cimmaron, and into Montrose, the west narrow gauge staging yard.
 Normal narrow gauge traffic consists of a passenger train and a local freight in each direction.
 Coal, limestone and livestock are generally handled in separate trains.
 With a couple of exceptions, most areas of the railroad have at least basic scenery in place.

 Mark Shifter – HO – Franklin Southern Murphy Subdivision